fellert/507_project1/readme.md

   just forked to the to this folder using the git clone <url> command.

-  The packages required to run the programs are listed in the requirements.txt file, and can be installed using the pip install -r requirements.txt command.
+  The packages required to run the programs are listed in the requirements.txt file (included in the folder), and can be installed using the pip install -r requirements.txt command.

 <h2>Running the Tests:</h2>
   Running the file SI507F17_project1_cards (using python3) will display the